 b) Retirees can draw monthly income from non-stock market investments.
 It's better to withdraw regular income from the fixed income or cash parts of your portfolio and allow the equity parts of your portfolio recover from the correction.
 Rebalance annually to replenish the fixed income from the growth of your equities.

 7) Consider selling losses on non-registered accounts for tax purposes.
-Losses can be used going forward or you can re-file back 3 years to offset taxable capital gains, Discuss with your financial advisor before December to review your options.
+Losses can be used going forward or you can re-file back 3 years to offset taxable capital gains, Typically, this strategy is applied late in the year so discuss with your financial advisor before December to review your options.

 As usual, speak to your financial advisor for advice specific to your situation.
 If we can be of assistance, feel free to call or e-mail our office.
 We'll be happy to help!